Penalties, Notices and Reports

 Northern Trains Limited has an objective disputes and appeal process that will consider any aspect of an individual case.
 We will consider any matter arising in a case up to and including the day of trial.
 We will also consider any additional matter raised as part of an appeal post-conviction be it in relation to conviction or sentence.
 So that we can consider things properly anything that you would like us to consider must be sent to us in writing.
 We cannot consider representations over the telephone.

-Please make sure that you include your details and the reference number from our notice and post your representations to: DRPU, Northern Trains Limited, FREEPOST NEA 3188, Bradford, BD1 1BR or alternatively Email: [email protected]
+Please make sure that you include your details and the reference number from our notice and email [email protected].
+Alternatively you may post your representations to: DRPU, Northern Trains Limited, FREEPOST NEA 3188, Bradford, BD1 1BR however, please be aware that due to reduced Royal Mail postal services, this may miss the 21 day deadline.

-• Representations regarding a Penalty Parking Notice must be made within 14 days of the date of the notice.
-They must be made in writing but can be sent by post or email.
+- Representations regarding a Penalty Parking Notice must be made within 14 days of the date of the notice.
+They must be made in writing and should be sent by email to [email protected].
+Alternatively you may post your representations to DRPU, Northern Trains Limited, FREEPOST NEA 3188, Bradford, BD1 1BR however, please be aware that due to reduced Royal Mail postal services, this may miss the 14 day deadline.
 Please make sure that you include your details and the reference number from the notice.

 To make a payment